ginagerace/Toothpicks/README.md

 # Toothpicks
-CS 141 Program 1.
 Puzzle to equalize the number of toothpicks in three stacks.